-Getting to Alton Towers Resort is easy.
-We’ve put together this helpful guide to explain some of the most frequently used methods of transport.
-If you’re still unsure, traveling via a different method or would like assistance planning a visit then sign up to the TTSP Forum where someone will be more than happy to help.
+Getting to Alton Towers Resort is easy – we’ve put together this helpful guide to explain some of the most frequently used methods of transport.

-If you’ve got a SatNav then you can input the resort’s postcode of ST10 4DB, which should take you on the fastest route.
-Beware that some SatNavs will try to direct you down Wootten Lane.
+The resort’s postcode is ST10 4DB.
+Beware that some navigation systems will try to direct you down Wootton Lane.
 Try to avoid this route as you may damage your vehicle on the exceptionally narrow road.

-Whilst driving to the resort is by far the easiest method, it is still fairly easy to get there using public transport.
+Whilst driving to the Resort is by far the easiest method, there are still alternative options.
 We’ve put together the basics below to get you started.
 We recommend checking with train and bus operators to ensure the service you need is definitely running.

-The easiest way to reach the resort by public transport is to get the train to Stoke-On-Trent station and then catch a local bus to the park.
+The easiest way to reach the Resort by public transport is to get the train to Stoke-On-Trent station and then either catch a local bus (but note that these can be limited) or use a taxi service to get to the Resort itself.
 Trains run frequently from both London and Manchester.
 Buses are considerably less frequent so it’s worth planning your journey around the bus timetable.

 The National Rail journey planner is the best way to check train times and book tickets.
 Look out for special advance discounts!